Practical implementation of Toffoli-based qubit rotation: Introduction

-The rest of this article is structured as follows.
-We first provide a brief description of the single-qubit rotation algorithm of Ref.~\cite{Hindlycke2024a}.
-We then describe a number of circuit simplifications possible, several of which are new.
-Next, we go into detail on our experimental setup, describing how quantum state and process tomography allows us to analyze the effect of the quantum channel realized by our (noisy) quantum circuit.
+In this work, we first provide a brief description of the single-qubit rotation algorithm from Ref.~\cite{Hindlycke2024a}, and then describe a number of circuit simplifications possible, several of which are new, to our knowledge.
+We provide explicit circuits implementing a one-shot version of the algorithm for a number of different rotation angles and numbers of ancillary controls $n$, and then run these circuits within IBM's QISKIT software suite \cite{JavadiAbhari2024}, both using simulated noise in QISKIT's AerSimulator, and using live runs on the QISKIT quantum processing unit (QPU) \texttt{ibm\_torino} \cite{IBMQuantum}.
+We then apply quantum state and process tomography to analyze the effect of the quantum channel realized by our (noisy) quantum circuit.
+Full experimental details and results are given.
 This is followed by a presentation of our results, and some discussion.
-Throughout this work, we assume a working knowledge of discrete quantum computation, to which a comprehensive introduction may be found in Ref.~\cite{Nielsen2010}.
+Throughout this work, we assume a working knowledge of quantum computation, to which a comprehensive introduction may be found in Ref.~\cite{Nielsen2010}.